Visa Bulletin

 For the preference visa categories, tables for family-sponsored and employment-based visa number availability are published in each Visa Bulletin release.
 In the tables, "C" means current, i.e., visa numbers are available for all qualified applicants; and "U" means unavailable, i.e., no visa numbers are available.
 Visa numbers are available only for applicants whose priority date is earlier than the cut-off date listed in the tables.

-The Department of State has a recorded message with visa availability information which can be heard at: (202) 485-7699.
-This recording is updated on or about the tenth of each month with information on cut-off dates for the following month.